jdforrest/portfolio/README.md

 Code for my portfolio site.

-No longer in use as of June 2015.
+As of June 2015, redesigned and relaunched site using Bootstrap and fonts by Font Awesome.